talos/icsv2ledger/README.md

 is the text encoding of the CSV input file.
 Default is `utf-8`.
 The encoding should be specified if the CSV file contains non-ASCII characters (typically in the transaction description) in an encoding other than UTF-8.

+**`--flip-credit-debit`**

+is the CSV file column which if it is equal to `credit` will result in the credit/debit amounts being flipped.
+This is useful for Mint output, which has one column for amount but a separate column where sign is determined by a value of "credit" or "debit".
+Default is 0 (disabled)

 **`--incremental`**